Daily Development Workflows

 Currently we have the following Python tools to configure in this way:

-• mypy: Validates the type annotations
+• mypy: Validates the type annotations and performs a static analysis

-For a long list of arguments or list/tuple items, you could explicitly add a trailing comma to force Black to insert line-breaks after every item even when the line length does not exceed the limit (100 characters).
+For a long list of arguments or list/tuple items, you could explicitly add a trailing comma to force Ruff/Black to insert line-breaks after every item even when the line length does not exceed the limit (100 characters).

 You may disable auto-formatting on a specific region of code using # fmt: off and # fmt: on comments, though this is strongly discouraged except when manual formatting gives better readability, such as numpy matrix declarations.